DevKevYT/devscript/README.md

 Command line arguments are:<br>
 - -e or --execute <script> Executes a script right from the command line
-- -f or --file <path-to-file> Executes the contents of a text file
+- -f or --file <pathToFile> Executes the contents of a text file
 - If no argument is passed, the jar opens the default editor, stored in Editor.txt

 # Syntax